Simple Analysis of Sparse, Sign-Consistent JL: Introduction

-This biological setting motivates the purely mathematical question: What is the optimal dimension and sparsity that can be achieved by a probability distribution over sparse, sign-consistent matrices that satisfies \eqref{JLcondition}?
-Related mathematical work includes, in addition to sparse JL\cite{KN12}, a construction of a dense, sign-consistent JL distribution\cite{Rajan, Dense2}.
-In \cite{JL}, Allen-Zhu, Gelashvili, Micali, and Shavit constructed a sparse, sign-consistent JL distribution and proved the following upper bound: \begin{thm}[Sparse, sign-consistent JL\cite{Original}] For every $\eps > 0$, and $0 < \delta < 1$, there exists a probability distribution $\mathcal{A}$ over $m \times n$ real, sign-consistent matrices with $m = \Theta(\eps^{-2}\log^2(1/\delta))$ and sparsity $s = \Theta(\eps^{-1}\log(1/\delta))$. \end{thm} In \cite{Original}, it was also proven that the additional $\log(1/\delta)$ factor on $m$ is essentially necessary: specifically, any distribution over real, sign-consistent matrices satisfying $\eqref{JLcondition}$ requires $m = $ $\tilde{\Omega}(\eps^{-2}\log(1/\delta)\min(\log (1/\delta), \log n))$.
-In order to achieve an (essentially) matching upper bound on $m$, the proof of Theorem~$\ref{OriginalMainResult}$ in \cite{Original} involved complicated combinatorics even more delicate than in the analysis of sparse JL in \cite{KN12}.
+This biological setting motivates the mathematical question: what is the optimal dimension and sparsity that can be achieved by a probability distribution over sparse, sign-consistent matrices that satisfies \eqref{JLcondition}?
+Allen-Zhu, Gelashvili, Micali, and Shavit \cite{Original} constructed a sparse, sign-consistent JL distribution\footnote{Related mathematical work includes, in addition to sparse JL \cite{KN12}, a construction of a dense, sign-consistent JL distribution \cite{Rajan, Dense2}.} and proved the following: \begin{theorem}[Sparse, sign-consistent JL \cite{Original}] For every $\eps > 0$, and $0 < \delta < 1/e$, there exists a probability distribution $\mathcal{A}$ over $m \times n$ real, sign-consistent matrices with $m = \Theta(\eps^{-2}\log^2(1/\delta))$ and sparsity $s = \Theta(\eps^{-1}\log(1/\delta))$ that satisfies \eqref{JLcondition}. \end{theorem} In \cite{Original}, it was also proven that the additional $\log(1/\delta)$ factor on $m$ is essentially necessary: namely, any distribution over sign-consistent matrices satisfying $\eqref{JLcondition}$ requires $m = \tilde{\Omega}(\eps^{-2}\log(1/\delta)\min(\log (1/\delta), \log n))$.
+Thus, the dimension in Theorem~$\ref{OriginalMainResult}$ is essentially optimal.
+However, in order to achieve this upper bound on $m$, the proof presented in \cite{Original} involved complicated combinatorics even more delicate than in the analysis of sparse JL in \cite{KN12}.